Insadem/Insadem/README.md

-#### Info
+#### info
-Have no clue who I am, but I'm trying to make some interesting stuff.
+have no clue who I am, but I'm trying to make some interesting stuff. \
-Currently I do use golang for my projects.
+currently I do use golang for my projects.

-#### Contacts
+#### contacts
-Telegram/Discord: insadem.
+telegram/discord: insadem.